ejtrheoz/pixels_bot/README.md

 1-st slot for scissors
 6-th slot for  plants

-ALSO YOU NEED TO MAKE SCREENSHOTS OF SOIL WITH READY PLANT, EMPTY SOIL AND EMPTY SOIL
+ALSO YOU NEED TO MAKE SCREENSHOTS OF SOIL WITH READY PLANT, EMPTY SOIL AND EMPTY SLOT

 PC WILL BE OCCUPIED WHILE USING THIS PROGRAM